Joseph E. Warner (Michigan politician)

 Joseph Edwin Warner (March 14, 1870 – April 16, 1956) was a member of the Michigan House of Representatives.

 Warner was born and raised in Ypsilanti Township, Michigan.
 He worked as a dairy farmer when not involved in politics.
-A Republican, he served in the Michigan House from 1921–1930 and again from 1937–1956.
+A Republican, he served in the Michigan House from 1921 to 1930 and again from 1937 to 1956.
 Warner was a member of the state house at the time of his death.

 Warner was a supporter of the operations and growth of Eastern Michigan University.
 There is a building at Eastern Michigan University named after Warner.